Holmern/Hackathon/README.md

 Your project should be documented appropriately (e.g., ER-Diagram, short intro), but you are not supposed to write a report.

-### User Stories
-1. As a Customer, i would like to see the balance for each of my accounts

-2. As a Customer, I would like to be able to make transactions between my accounts.

-3. As a Customer I would like to see my transactions between accounts, so I know where I have my capital.

-4. As an Employee of the Bank, I would like to see all Customers accounts, so I can consider their possibilities for loans.

-5. As an Employee of the Bank, I would like to CRUD Customers.

-6. As an Employee of the Bank, I would like to CRUD Accounts, so customers have a place to keep their capital.

 ## Conceptuel Model
 ![Conceptuel Model](Banking_conceptional.png)